 Set yourself up for success by improving your credit score

 Your credit score is an important factor in the process of obtaining a loan, renting an apartment, or even getting a job.
-If your credit score is not high enough you may be denied these opportunities. when you works with Improve Your Credit Score then these all the denied opportunities in acceptance.
+If your credit score is not high enough you may be denied these opportunities. when you work with Improve Your Credit Score then these are all the denied opportunities in acceptance.